BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 With a [lightning wallet server]({{ '/guide/how-it-works/lightning-services/#receive-payments-offline' | relative_url }}), a payment can be intercepted and held for a user until they open their wallet.
 A push notification can be sent to the user so they can open their wallet and receive the payment.

 Another option is to educate users to keep their wallet open.
-This can be explained during [first use]({{ '/guide/daily-spending-wallet/first-use/' | relative_url }}) or when the user attempts to close their wallet.
+This can be explained during [first use]({{ '/guide/daily-spending-wallet/first-use/' | relative_url }}), or when the user attempts to close their wallet.

 </div>

 ## Receiving lightning payments

 Once the user is online, a payment channel with [inbound liquidity]({{ '/guide/how-it-works/liquidity/'| relative_url }}) is also required to receive the payment.
-If the user already has a payment channel with enough inbound liquidity the payment will be [received]({{ '/guide/daily-spending-wallet/receiving/#received-payment'| relative_url }}).
+If the user already has a payment channel with enough inbound liquidity, the payment will be [received]({{ '/guide/daily-spending-wallet/receiving/#received-payment'| relative_url }}).

 If the user does not have a channel open, or one with enough inbound liquidity, a new channel needs to be opened.
 Any additional fees required to open a channel need to be communicated to users when [creating a payment request]({{ '/guide/daily-spending-wallet/requesting/'| relative_url }}), and before they share it.

-Channel opens should be done by a lightning service provider (LSP).
-Channels should be opened [on-demand]({{ '/guide/how-it-works/lightning-services/#on-demand-liquidity'| relative_url }}) and require [zero confirmations]({{ '/guide/how-it-works/lightning-services/#zero-confirmation'| relative_url }}) so users can receive and spend their bitcoin instantly.
+Channel opens are handled by a lightning service provider (LSP).
+This happens [on-demand]({{ '/guide/how-it-works/lightning-services/#on-demand-liquidity'| relative_url }}) and requires [zero confirmations]({{ '/guide/how-it-works/lightning-services/#zero-confirmation'| relative_url }}), so users can receive and spend their bitcoin instantly.

 ## Receiving on-chain payments

-To receive on-chain payments and maintain a single lightning balance a [lightning wallet server (LWS)]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers'| relative_url }}) is required to conduct [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) on the users behalf.
+To receive on-chain payments and maintain a single lightning balance, a [lightning wallet server (LWS)]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers'| relative_url }}) conducts [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) on the users behalf.
 Submarine swaps move bitcoin between the bitcoin and lightning networks.

 {% include tip/open.html color="blue" icon="info" label="Experimental options" %}